Skip to main content

 }

-• You have a position immediately
+• If you now have a position with contracts

-You place an order at $0.60, but sellers want $0.65.
+You place an order at $0.60, but sellers might want $0.65.

-Response:
+Place Order Response:

 {